Mexican Layered Dip, no cooking, and super good. Quick to make.

 Tomorrow, November 6, is National Nachos Day.
 Since I don't have a nachos recipe posted, I thought I'd offer a repost of my Mexican Layered Dip as a delicious option.
 It's a recipe from the 1980s, and it's still one of my favorite dips.

+The last time I made it my New Jersey grandkids were here visiting.
 My grandkids are not very adventuresome.
 Are yours?
 Anyway, the kids skipped the dip, and the adults ate most of it.
-Some of the grandkids like guacamole (avocado) and some do not.
+Some of the grandkids like Guacamole and some do not.
 Some like beans; some do not.
 Oh, well!
 I loved it.
-The recipe calls for plain tomatoes, but you could also top it with Homemade Salsa.
+The recipe calls for plain tomatoes, but you can also top it with Homemade Salsa.

 If you eat this dip with vegetables, you can cut down on the additional calories that chips add to the treat (calories for chips are not included in the Nutrition Facts label).
-But what the heck—I only eat stuff like this every once in awhile.
+But what the heck, I only eat stuff like this every once in awhile.
+Don't you?
 Enjoy!